vikashkr437/TestGIT/README.md

 # TestGIT
-This is to testing git
+This is for testing git